Hereditary hemochromatosis (hee-muh-kro-muh-TOE-sus) is a genetic disease that causes the body to absorb and store too much iron.

-Once absorbed, the excess iron doesn't leave the body.
-Instead, it's stored in synovium (joints) and major organs such as the liver, heart, brain, pancreas, and lungs.
-Over many years, iron accumulates to toxic levels that can damage or even destroy an organ.
-The iron overload can cause many health problems, most frequently a form of diabetes that's often resistant to insulin treatment.
-Because of this, hereditary hemochromatosis is sometimes called "bronze diabetes."
+In hemochromatosis, the body absorbs about twice as much iron as it should.
+This excess iron can't leave the body.
+Instead, it's stored in the joints and major organs such as the liver, heart, brain, pancreas, and lungs.
+Over time, this iron can build to toxic levels that can cause diabetes and damage or even destroy an organ.

 Signs and Symptoms

-Some people who test positive for hereditary hemochromatosis remain symptom-free for life.
-Kids who test positive rarely have any symptoms because iron takes years to accumulate.
+Some people with hemochromatosis never develop symptoms.
+Kids who are diagnosed with it rarely have symptoms because iron takes years to build up.

-- muscle aches and joint pain, primarily in the fingers, knees, hips, and ankles; one of the earliest symptoms is arthritis of the knuckles of the first and second fingers
+- muscle aches and joint pain, mostly in the fingers, knees, hips, and ankles

 - depression, disorientation, or memory problems